rossgk2/techblogs/An abstract take on the dependency injection pattern.md

 We want to be in a dependency situation in which `Cls` depends only on `Intf` and not on `Impl`.
 I.e., we want to *decouple* the implementation of `Cls` from any particular implementation of `Intf`.
 As described in some [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection), this decoupling is desired because:

-1. It allows us to change which implementation `Intf` is used by `Cls` without modifying code* in the body of `Cls`.
+1. It allows us to change which implementation of `Intf` is used by `Cls` without modifying code* in the body of `Cls`.
    - Having an easy way to swap one implementation out for another makes it easy to swap in a [mocked](https://blogs.perficient.com/2021/09/22/mocking-in-test-driven-development-tdd-with-javas-easymock/) implementation, which lends itself to test-driven development.
 2. It removes the need for manual configuration of `Impl`'s dependencies.

--

 \* If you're using Spring Framework for Java, then you change the injected implementation by changing an annotation within the body of `Cls`.
 I don't count this as changing "actual code" in the body of `Cls`!
 Admittedly, it *would* be better if changing the interface implementation didn't touch *anything* inside `Cls`, so that the configuration code (the code specifying which interface is to be injected) is completely separate from the implementation code.
 C# .NET's way of doing dependency injection is better about sticking to this rule.